Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 Four-day itinerary in Cape Town

-The itinerary was planned by areas of the city, focusing on a specific region each day.
+The itinerary is organized by area, focusing on a different part of the city each day.
 You can change the order of the days as you prefer.

 Day 1: Table Mountain and Bo-Kaap

-We did this tour on our own, with renting a car.
+We did this tour on our own, with a rental a car.
 If you prefer, there is a tour that covers what we did that day.

 Table Mountain

-Since the day started out clear, we went straight to Table Mountain, which turned out to be perfect, because on the following days the peak was covered with the so-called “cloth,” a layer of fog that really looks like a tablecloth on the table.
+Since the day started out clear, we went straight to Table Mountain, and it turned out to be the right call, because on the following days the peak was covered with the so-called “cloth,” a layer of cloud that really does look like a tablecloth draped over the table.

 We waited a long time in line for the cable car, so I recommend arriving as early as possible, especially on a sunny day.
 It’s also possible to hike up; the Platteklip Gorge trail is the most popular, but I wouldn’t recommend it with small children.

-From the top, the view is impressive, and you’ll want to stop for photos all the time.
-There are several trails at the summit, and I suggest walking them all.
+From the top, the views are breathtaking, and you’ll want to stop for photos all the time.
+There are several trails at the summit, and I’d recommend walking all of them.
 They are relatively flat, and it’s a great way to enjoy the view from different angles.
 I can’t imagine going up the mountain without seeing it from every possible point.

-It was windy when we went, but we didn’t feel cold.
-A friend of mine had been a week earlier and felt very cold, so I think it’s best to be prepared with a sweater or windbreaker, and plenty of water.
-At the top of Table Mountain, there’s a small shop, perfect for giving the kids a boost with an ice cream.
+It was windy when we were up there, but we didn’t feel cold.
+A friend of mine had been a week earlier and felt very cold, so it’s worth bringing a light jacket or windbreaker, and plenty of water.
+At the top of Table Mountain, there’s a small shop, perfect for giving the kids a little pick-me-up with an ice cream.
 After coming down, we had lunch and then went for a walk in Bo-Kaap.

-Between waiting in line, the cable car ride, walking the trails, stopping for photos and ice cream, and the descent, we spent about 3 hours on Table Mountain.
+Between the queue, the cable car ride, the trails, the photo stops, the ice cream, and the descent, we spent about 3 hours on Table Mountain.
 Here’s the link to the official website, where you can buy your cable car tickets directly.

 Bo Kaap

-Considered the oldest area of Cape Town, the Bo-Kaap neighborhood is famous for its colorful, low-roofed houses.
-These days, the streets are full of tourists searching for the perfect Instagram photo, often choosing the house that best matches their outfit.
+One of the oldest areas in Cape Town, the Bo-Kaap neighborhood is famous for its colorful, low-roofed houses.
+These days, the streets are packed with tourists hunting for the perfect Instagram shot, often picking a house that matches their outfit.
 But I recommend going beyond that and really understanding the history of this place.

 The history of Bo-Kaap dates back to the 18th century, when it was inhabited by freed slaves from Malaysia and other regions of Southeast Asia.
-While enslaved, their homes had to be painted white.
-After their liberation, they painted them in the brightest colors possible as a way to celebrate their freedom.
+While enslaved, they were required to paint their homes white.
+After liberation, they painted them in the brightest colors they could find, as a way to celebrate their freedom.
 There’s also a small museum worth visiting.

 District Six Museum

 It is located in what used to be District Six, a vibrant and multicultural neighborhood that, starting in 1966, was declared a “white zone” by the segregationist regime.
-More than 60,000 residents, Black and mixed-race, were forced to leave their homes, which were then demolished.
+More than 60,000 residents — black and mixed-race — were forced from their homes, which were then demolished.

 Here is the official website of the District Six Museum, which also notes that advance tickets can be purchased online through this website.